teroqim/the-ios-dugout/code-conventions.md

 - Event handlers.
 (Button touches, swipe handlers, etc.)
 - Delegate methods.
 - Helpers only used in this file.

+Put at least one empty line between blocks, @ directives, etc. Exceptions:
+- No space between a pragma mark and the first method in that group.
+That makes it a bit easier to see what methods belong together when collapsing all methods.
+- No space between comments and the code it documents.
 */
 @implementation MyClass